Relationship of Prince Andrew and Jeffrey Epstein: 2022–2024

 Following the death of Queen Elizabeth II on 8 September 2022, Andrew appeared in civilian clothing at various ceremonial events.
 As he walked behind his mother's coffin in a funeral procession in Edinburgh on 12 September, a 22-year-old man shouted "Andrew, you're a sick old man"; the heckler was arrested and charged with committing a breach of the peace, but the procurator fiscal later dropped charges against the man after an unspecified alternative to prosecution was agreed to.
 Andrew wore military uniform for a 15-minute vigil by the Queen's coffin at Westminster Hall on 16 September.

-In October 2022 it was reported that Andrew no longer received any government funding.
-In November 2022 it was reported that he was set to lose his police protection as he was no longer expected to carry out public duties in accordance with King Charles's wishes.
-In December 2022 The Telegraph reported that Andrew had written to the Home Office and the Metropolitan Police to complain about the situation.
-His armed personal protection officers were expected to be replaced by private security guards, who are likely to be paid for by Charles, at an estimated cost of up to £3 million a year.
-In January 2023 it was reported that he could no longer use his suite of rooms at Buckingham Palace.
-In August 2024 The Telegraph reported that King Charles would be withdrawing funds for Andrew's security by the end of October, which would require him to pay for future security operations at his Royal Lodge home.
+In October 2022, it was reported that Andrew no longer received any government funding.
+The following month, it was reported that he was set to lose his police protection, as he was no longer expected to carry out public duties in accordance with King Charles's wishes.
+In December 2022, The Telegraph reported that Andrew had written to the Home Office and the Metropolitan Police to complain about the situation.
+His armed personal protection officers were expected to be replaced by private security guards, likely to be paid for by Charles, at an estimated cost of up to £3 million a year.
+In January 2023, it was reported that he could no longer use his suite of rooms at Buckingham Palace.
+In August 2024, The Telegraph reported that King Charles would be withdrawing funds for Andrew's security by the end of October, which would require him to pay for future security operations at his Royal Lodge home.

+2025

+On 2 November 2025, Defence Secretary John Healey confirmed that Andrew's honorary rank of vice-admiral – retained after he relinquished his other military titles in 2022 – would be removed following direction from Charles III, a process finalised by 13 December.
+He continues to hold the South Atlantic Medal with rosette, awarded to all who served in the Falklands War.
+On 3 November, letters patent were issued removing Andrew's style of "Royal Highness" and the title "prince"; without these honorifics, it was agreed that he would use the family surname Mountbatten-Windsor.
+His appointments to the Royal Victorian Order and Order of the Garter were also rescinded, and his banner was removed from St George's Chapel, Windsor Castle, the chapel of the Order of the Garter.
+Later that month, Andrew's life membership of the Savage Club was withdrawn, commemorative plaques bearing his name were removed from several locations in the Falkland Islands, and Mid and East Antrim Council agreed to rename Prince Andrew Way in Carrickfergus, County Antrim.
+On 19 November, Metropolitan Police firearms-licensing officers requested that Andrew voluntarily surrender his firearms and shotgun certificate, which he did.